dariel0514/dariel0514/README.md

 - :mortar_board: I graduated from 4Geeks Academy
 - 🌱 I’m currently learning more about Phyton
 - :busts_in_silhouette: I am ready to meet new co-workers and work as a team
-- :office: I’m looking for a job as a web developer
+- :office: I’m looking for a job as a software developers
 - ⚡ Fun fact: I love to play football

 ### 🧰 Languages and Tools